 “Do I want to know what you’re working on?”

 “I’m glad you asked.”
 Yazir turned to the room’s lone table, a battle-scarred veteran of many experiments, and began pawing through the charred debris scattered across it.
-“I discovered that one of the local species of scorpion—you know the red ones that make your face turn purple if they sting you?—its venom when distilled down has some interesting properties.”
+“I discovered that one of the local species of scorpion—you know the red ones that make your face turn purple if they sting you?—its venom has some interesting properties when you distill it down.”

 Daros quickly took a step back.
 “I can see fine from here.”